Logmanager documentation

 3. Logmanager will automaticaly renew API tokens every month.

-For a functioning collection of audit events it is necessary that Logmanager is having unlimited access on port 443 to entire internet!
-Microsoft unfortunately does not have defined any static IP pools at which events/API tokens may be placed.
+For a functioning collection of audit events, it is necessary that Logmanager is having unlimited access on port 443 to the entire internet!
+Microsoft unfortunately does not have any static IP pools defined, at which events/API tokens may be placed.

 See more about Office 365 APIs at https://docs.microsoft.com/en-us/office/office-365-management-api/get-started-with-office-365-management-apis

-This document describes how to configure Microsoft O365 cloud to send audit events to Logmanager system.
+This document describes how to configure the Microsoft O365 cloud to send audit events to Logmanager system.

 Make sure you have audit logging in Office 365 enabled, you can use this manual https://docs.microsoft.com/en-us/office/office-365-management-api/troubleshooting-the-office-365-management-activity-api#enabling-unified-audit-logging-in-office-365.
 Audit logging should be enabled automaticaly when you start using O365 service.
-If auditing is not enabled registration from Logmanager will end with following error message from O365 cloud: ‘Tenant <tenantID> does not exist’.
+If auditing is not enabled, registration from Logmanager will end with the following error message from the O365 cloud: ‘Tenant <tenantID> does not exist’.

 Application registration